irene2024hub/HUMAN-RESOURCE-DATA/README.md

 2. **Data Preprocessing: This involves cleaning the data to address inconsistencies, missing values, and outliers that could skew the analysis.**

-3. * **Exploratory Data Analysis (EDA): EDA will uncover trends and patterns in the dataset.
-Visualization tools, such as bar charts,
+3.  **Exploratory Data Analysis (EDA): EDA will uncover trends and patterns in the dataset.
+Visualization tools, such as bar charts,**

-4. histograms, and scatter plots, will help us understand correlations between attrition and various factors.**
+4. **histograms, and scatter plots, will help us understand correlations between attrition and various factors.**

-5. * **Predictive Modeling: Using machine learning algorithms, such as logistic regression, decision trees, and random forests,
+5.  **Predictive Modeling: Using machine learning algorithms, such as logistic regression, decision trees, and random forests,**

-6.  we will build models to predict the likelihood of an employee leaving.**
+6.  **We will build models to predict the likelihood of an employee leaving.**

 7. **Validation and Testing: We’ll split the dataset into training and test sets to validate model accuracy and ensure reliable predictions.**